Disaster Preparedness: How Prepared Is Your School?

 5. Insure your business

 Item one is probably the most expensive item on the list.
-For example, if you have one main building with glass doors and windows at the entrance, you will need to harden those glass panels.
-The doors will need to be locked electrically with visitors being buzzed in as needed.
+For example, if you have one main building with glass doors and windows at the entrance, you must harden those glass panels.
+The doors must be locked electrically, and visitors must be buzzed in as needed.
 And what about security cameras so that staff can see who is at the door?
 Well, you can begin to see why I recommend that you ask two or three professional security firms to survey your buildings and campus and make recommendations.

-Developing an evacuation plan and training employees how to respond are steps which you can add to emergency preparedness protocols which you already have in place to deal with fire or severe weather events such as tornadoes and hurricanes.
+Developing an evacuation plan and training employees on how to respond are steps to add to emergency preparedness protocols that you already have to deal with fire or severe weather events such as tornadoes and hurricanes.
 Upgrading your emergency equipment can be done within your usual fiscal planning in most cases.

-As far as active shooter and other disaster insurance are concerned, you must make sure that the school is covered.
+As far as active shooter and other disaster insurance are concerned, you must ensure the school is covered.
 Consult with your insurance professional to understand what kind of coverage is available.

 The situation in many schools.